liam-ngy/HamburgerBerg/README.md

 # HamburgerBerg

+## User perspective: What could be added or improved?
+- Dark mode
+- Proper design with animation
+- Search for beer by name
+- Filter beer with some properties
+- Add beer of the day
+- Favorite a beer
+- Offline ussage
+- Add more accessbility (e.g. announce voice over when something changed)
+- Long press on one element in list gives you a preview of the detailed page
+- Rating system for a beer
+- etc.

 ## Technical perspective: What could be added or improved?
 - Add more Unit tests
 - Add UI test